40uf411/SemaWal/README.md

 	* Check if two given nodes are connected through a path of nodes by a given relation.
 	* Draw a path between two given nodes.

+### In progress features
+* A GUI interface
+* Nodes properties
+* An option to ignore certain relations

 ### Usage
 ### install
 ```shell